jackhwl/Aspnet-Core-6/SecuringAspNetCore6WithOAuth2AndOIDC/README.md

 * Demo - Securing Access to Your API (Part2)
 * Demo - Passing an Access Token to Your API
 * Demo - Using Access Token Claims When Getting Resources
+* Demo - Including Identity Claims in an Access Token